 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Whatever type of coat your dog has, brushing helps remove dirt and dead hair, serves as a time to bond with your pup, and gives you the opportunity to notice anything unusual — such as cuts or sore spots.
+Whatever type of coat your dog has, brushing helps remove dirt and dead hair, serves as a time to bond with your pet, and gives you the opportunity to notice anything unusual, such as cuts or sore spots.
 Remember to brush the undercoat, as well as the top coat, if your dog is double-coated.
-If you have a puppy, start brushing right away to get him used to being handled, and use a soft brush on that fluffy puppy coat, so he’ll learn to enjoy it.
+If you have a puppy, start brushing right away to get them used to being handled, and use a soft brush on that fluffy puppy coat, so they’ll learn to enjoy it.

-Whether you’re new to dog grooming or have simply never gotten a handle on which brushes are best to use, keep reading and we’ll teach you how to choose the right dog brushes.
+Whether you’re new to dog grooming or have simply never gotten a handle on which brushes are best to use, keep reading and we’ll teach you how to choose the right dog brush.

 Types of Dog Brushes

-You may find the large number of available dog brushes to be a barrier when trying to figure out which to use.
+There are many types of dog brushes on the market.
 We’ve listed the most common types and what they’re used for.
-Choose based on the size of your dog, his breed, and coat type.
+Choose a dog brush based on the size of your dog, their breed, and their coat type.

 Slicker brushes consist of brush heads covered with short, tightly-packed wire pins angled to go through the coat and avoid the skin.
-Use them on medium-coated, long-coated, wire-coated, and curly-coated dogs to remove mats and prevent mats from forming by removing loose hair.
-Maintain a light touch when using slicker brushes, as pressing down hard could cause discomfort.
+Use them on medium-coated, long-coated, wire-coated, and curly-coated dogs to remove mats (and prevent mats from forming) by removing loose hair.
+Maintain a light touch when using slicker brushes, as pressing down hard could cause your dog discomfort.

 Pinhead brushes look a lot like human hairbrushes, with medium-spaced wire pins all over the brush head, often with rubber tips to prevent scratching the skin.
 Although commonly used, these aren’t the most versatile of brushes.
 They’re best used as finishing brushes for long-coated breeds to smooth the hair and remove dirt, and to work through tangles on wire-coated dogs.
 You can often find double-sided dog brushes that combine pinhead brushes with bristle brushes.